alexchamberlain/mutant/README.md

 1. Allow hybrid files with a mix of triples and rules
 3. Include test cases along side rules.
 4. mutant-server
+5. Push constraints down from generic rule implementations to `engine`.

 ## Why Python?